soniaclairesingh/lego-data-analysis/Analysis_Steps.md

     Add Power BI dashboard showcasing findings.
     Include an interactive notebook version (.ipynb).
     Further analyze nostalgic vs. modern themes, based on year trends.

+*Portions of this project, including drafting code comments and documentation, were supported by AI tools (e.g., ChatGPT) to enhance clarity and efficiency.
+All code and analysis were reviewed and curated by me.*